Lynx Software Technologies: Operating system evolution and history

 LynxOS is the company's real-time operating system.
 It is UNIX-compatible and POSIX-compliant.
 It features predictable worst-case response time, preemptive scheduling, real-time priorities, ROMable kernel, and memory locking.
 LynxOS 7.0 is marketed as a "military grade", general purpose multi-core hard real-time operating system, and is intended for developers to embed security features during the design process, rather than adding security features after development.
-LynxOS and LynxOS-178 have been deployed in millions of safety-critical applications worldwide, including multiple military and aerospace systems.
+LynxOS and LynxOS-178 have been deployed in safety-critical applications worldwide.

 In 2003, the company introduced the LynxOS-178 real-time operating system, a specialized version of LynxOS geared toward avionics applications that require certification to industry standards such as DO-178B.
 LynxOS-178 is a commercial off-the-shelf (COTS) RTOS that fully satisfies the objectives of the DO-178B level A specification and meets requirements for Integrated Modular Avionics (IMA) developers.
 LynxOS-178 is a native POSIX, hard real-time partitioning operating system developed and certified to FAA DO-178B/C DAL A safety standards.
 It is the only Commercial-off-the-Shelf (COTS) OS to be awarded a Reusable Software Component (RSC) certificate from the FAA for re-usability in DO-178B/C certification projects.
 LynxOS-178 is the primary host for real-time POSIX and FACE applications within the LYNX MOSA.ic development and integration framework.
 LynxOS-178 satisfies the PSE 53/54 profiles for both dedicated and multi-purpose real-time as well as FACE applications.

 The LynxSecure Hypervisor ("bare metal," type 1) and separation kernel was released in 2005.
 Within the LYNX MOSA.ic development framework, it acts as a programmable processor partitioning system leveraging hardware virtualization capabilities of modern multi-core processors to isolate computing resources.

 In February 2019, Lynx announced LYNX MOSA.ic (pronounced “mosaic”).
 LYNX MOSA.ic is a software development framework for rapidly building security- and safety-critical software systems out of independent application modules.
-Designed to deliver on the vision of the Modular Open Systems Approach (MOSA),its focus is to enable developers to collapse existing development cycles to create, certify, and deploy robust, secure platforms for manned and unmanned autonomous systems.

-Lynx Software Technologies' patents on LynxOS technology include patent #5,469,571, "Operating System Architecture using Multiple Priority Light Weight kernel Task-based Interrupt Handling," November 21, 1995, and patent #5,594,903, "Operating System architecture with reserved memory space resident program code identified in file system name space," January 14, 1997.